SaltyGoo/saltygoo.github.io/class/sp_barbarian.md

 1. At the worst possible moment, the DM will tell you that an NPC is your soulmate.

 ## Outsider
 It's obvious to everyone who sees you that you are not from around here.
 You can always find someone to explain what's happening, find people looking for disposable assistance, and find people interested in foreign cultures.
+In other words, in a crowd, you can always find someone for whom you are not a threat (three is a crowd).

+## How You Do It
+You can repair a broken object from home during a rest period.
+Your followers gain the same benefits as you if they use one of your objects from home.

+## Paragon
+Choose one:

+- If you are a skilled Explorer, you no longer need to eat.
+- If you are a skilled Diplomat, you can no longer be attacked by creatures with a language if you and your allies are not hostile.
+- If you are a skilled Refugee, you gain 1 HP per scar you have.
+- If you are a skilled Alchemist, you create a [random potion](https://goblinpunch.blogspot.com/2016/05/the-glog-alchemy-and-oozes.html) every time you rest.
+- If you are a skilled Mathematician, you succeed any DEX roll as long as you had 10 minutes to prepare.
+- If you are a skilled Economist, ...
+- If you are a skilled Political Scientist, ...